postgresml/postgresml/pgml-docs/docs/blog/data-is-living-and-relational.md

 Relationa data:

-- is normalized for real time performance and correctness considerations,
+- is normalized for real time performance and correctness considerations
-- and has new rows added and updated constantly, which form the incomplete features for a prediction.
+- has new rows added and updated constantly, which form the incomplete features for a prediction

 Meanwhile, denormalized data sets:

-- may grow to billions of rows, and terabytes of data,
+- may grow to billions of rows, where single updates multiple into mass rewrites
-- and often span multiple iterations of the schema, with software bugs introducing outliers.
+- often span multiple iterations of the schema, where software bugs leave behind outliers

 We think it’s worth attempting to move the machine learning process and modern data architectures beyond the status quo.
 To that end, we’re building the PostgresML Gym, a free offering, to provide a test bed for real world ML experimentation in a Postgres database.
 Your personal Gym will include the PostgresML dashboard, several tutorial notebooks to get you started, and access to your own personal PostgreSQL database, supercharged with our machine learning extension.